 A property owner would also have to inspect the listing particulars of the property to ascertain what the unique listed characteristics are.
 There is no definitive list of unacceptable alterations to listed buildings but Government guidance does say that "many of the recommendations in an EPC report e.g. double glazing, new doors and windows, external wall insulation, and external boiler flues would likely result in unacceptable alterations in the majority of historic buildings."
 The guidance goes on to say that it is the property owner who should take a view on whether the recommended alterations would unacceptably alter the listed building and to contact their local authority’s conservation officer if they are in any doubt about the exemption status of a particular property.
 However, transaction timescales dictate that this will not be feasible in most scenarios.

 One approach may be to seek specialist advice on whether the energy efficiency improvements recommended by an EPC assessor would require listed building consent and, if so, whether such consent is likely to be refused.
 If no consent is needed, or if it is expected to be granted, then it seems an EPC would be needed.

-Until the government clarifies, it will often be simplest for property owners to go ahead and produce EPCs for listed buildings regardless – especially where the assessor advises that the rating will turn out well above the minimum E grade.
-After all, a difference of opinion between a buyer and a seller as to whether an EPC is actually required could lead to a costly delay on a transaction.
+It may even be simpler for property owners to go ahead and produce EPCs for listed buildings regardless – especially where the assessor advises that the rating will turn out well above the minimum E grade.
+After all, a difference of opinion between a buyer and a seller as to whether an EPC is required could lead to a costly delay on a transaction.